Korean court music: Aak

 The first recorded performance of aak was at the Royal Ancestral Shrine during the Goryeo period of Korea.

-Modern aak musical performances are known as munmyo jeryeak or jongmyo jeryeak, which contain two instrumental ensembles; the “terrace” group who play on the porch of the main shrine, and the “courtyard” group, who play near the main entrance of the main shrine.
+Modern aak musical performances are known as munmyo jeryeak or jongmyo jeryeak, which contain two instrumental ensembles; the "terrace" group who play on the porch of the main shrine, and the "courtyard" group, who play near the main entrance of the main shrine.

-This is typically accompanied by modern dance performances known as munmyo ilmu, which contains two types of dances; a “civil” dance, or a “military" dance, in which 64 dancers perform in an 8x8 formation.
+This is typically accompanied by modern dance performances known as munmyo ilmu, which contains two types of dances; a "civil" dance, or a "military" dance, in which 64 dancers perform in an 8 × 8 formation.

-Audiences are welcome to watch aak performances at the Kungnip Kugagwon National Center for Korean Traditional Performing Arts in Seoul.
+Audiences are welcome to watch aak performances at the National Gugak Center in Seoul.
 Performances are also played at certain ceremonies such as the Seokjeon Daeje, held at the Munmyo shrine of the Sungkyunkwan University in Seoul.
 This festival is held during the spring and autumn seasons every year as a festival with the purpose to honour Confucius.